Halina Mikołajska: Private life

 She was married to architect Janusz Ballenstedt from 1944 to 1948, and to painter Aleksander Stefanowski, whom she also divorced.
 In 1955, she married writer Marian Brandys.
 She was an aunt of singer and songwriter Antonina Krzysztoń.

 Commemorations

-On 4 June 2012, in the Marshal Edward Rydz-Śmigły Park in Warsaw, near the senate building, was unvailed a monument dedicated to her, designed by Krystyna Fałdyga-Solska.
+On 4 June 2012, in the Marshal Edward Rydz-Śmigły Park in Warsaw, near the senate building, was unveiled a monument dedicated to her, designed by Krystyna Fałdyga-Solska.